jmarcosdias/wonderful/README.md

 ![Present Question Collect Answer](assets/doc-images/present-a-question-and-collect-the-answer.png)

-The answer is kept in memory in the object pointed by the user experience list (`__ux_list`) instance variable of the GameSession class.
+The collected user answer is kept in memory in the object pointed by the user experience list (`__ux_list`) instance variable of the GameSession class.

-Below is an example of possible contents of `__ux_list` at the end of a game session with 2 questions and 2 options per question.
+Below is an example of possible contents for the `__ux_list` instance variable at the end of a game session with 2 questions and 2 options per question.
 In this example, the user got the first question wrong and the second question right.

     [
         {